 Q: What is Direct Certification?A: A process that allows Massachusetts school districts the capability to securely upload student data through the State’s Virtual Gateway in order to cross-match and verify families currently receiving benefits from one or more assistance programs throughout the Commonwealth.
-If the submitted data is a match, the district can directly certify your child(ren) and you will not be required to complete an application.
+If the submitted data is a match, the district can directly certify your child(ren), and you will not be required to complete an application.
 Direct Certification is required to be performed by Valley Tech at least three times during the school year.
-The first data upload is expected to be completed on or before August 8, 2022.
+The first data upload is expected to be completed as soon as possible.

 Q: If I do not receive a Direct Certification Letter by the first day of school, should I apply using the ONLINE application?A: YES.
 Completing the ONLINE application reduces errors and will not allow an application to be submitted until all required areas have been completed.
 The sooner your application is processed, the sooner your child can participate in the program.